rsnodgrass/ical-event-homeassistant/flo/README.md

 # Flo Water Sensor for Home Assistant

-Support for [Flo Smart Home Water Security System](https://amzn.to/2WBn8tW?tag=rynoshark-20) inflow control devices for Home Assistant.
-Flo is typically installed on the main water supply line and allows monitoring of flow rate, pressure, and temperature as well as shut off capabilities.
-Water shut off can be done remotely as well as automated by Flo's emergency monitoring service when a leak is detected.
+Support for [Flo Smart water monitoring and control device](https://amzn.to/2WBn8tW?tag=rynoshark-20) for Home Assistant.
+Flo is typically installed on the main water supply line and has sensors for flow rate, pressure, and temperature as well as shut off capabilities.
+Water shut off can be done manually, remotely, as well as automatically by Flo's emergency monitoring service when a leak is detected.

 ### Supported Sensors